SuccessBelongsToMe/ViFUNet/README.md

 # FlashUnet
-FlashUnet is a new way for medical image segmentation
+FlashUnet is a new way for medical image segmentation, it is faster and stronger!